Medical Bills After a Car Accident

 Can I still claim medical expenses if I had a pre-existing condition that was worsened by the car accident?

 Yes, you can still claim medical expenses if you have a pre-existing condition that was worsened by a car accident.
-The eggshell plaintiff rule, also known as the eggshell skull or thin skin rule, is a common law principle that holds an at-fault party liable for the difference between the injured party’s pre- and post-injury condition.
+The eggshell plaintiff rule, also known as the eggshell skull or thin skin rule, is a common law principle that holds an at-fault party liable for punitive damages for the difference between the injured pain and suffering of party’s pre- and post-injury condition.

 For example, if you had an old knee injury that was worsened by the car accident and now requires surgery, the at-fault party would still be liable for the medical bills associated with the surgery.
 This is because you would not have needed the surgery if the car accident hadn’t worsened your existing knee injury.